-8. Be able to build a fire, the right type of fire
+8. Be prepared to build a fire, the right type of fire

-You should be able to build a fire if you have a fire starter packed, but you should also be able to build one without any tools.
+You should be able to make a fire if you have a fire starter packed, but you should also be able to build one without any tools.
 There are many methods to build a fire and you can find more about them in this article.
-Making a fire has a big impact on your morale and it will help you to push forward, this is something hardcoded in our DNA and you might have noticed that looking at a fire has a calming effect.
-If you are able to build a fire you will increase your chance of survival, if you are able to build the right type of fire, you will double your chances.
+Making a fire has a significant impact on your morale and it will help you to push forward, this is something hardcoded in our DNA and you might have noticed that looking at a fire has a calming effect.
+If you can build a fire you will increase your chance of survival, if you can create the right type of fire, you will double your chances.
 Many people don’t know this, but there are many types of fire you can make.
-Each type can be useful for a certain situation and environment.
+Each model can be useful for a specific situation and environment.